 The last step for your ABM project is to track all opportunities using Nexl’s opportunity pipeline.
 This will allow you to get insights on your returns as well as stay on top of opportunities to help you win new business and more clients.

 It is important to remember that “Rome wasn’t built in a day”— an ABM strategy can take months to execute.
 Building relationships and winning new clients is a marathon and not a sprint.
 To maintain a firm-wide focus over a longer period, you need the right tools to plan and execute your ABM initiatives.
 A system like Nexl can help you stay focused for the entire duration of the initiative by providing all the right legal-focused features in one place.
-To learn more about ABM strategies, click here to read our whitepaper or click on the ‘Request Demo’ button.
+To learn more about ABM strategies, click on the button below to explore Nexl’s Account-Based Marketing Template.